nycmeshnet/nycmesh.net/content/faq/index.md

 ### <a name="free"></a>I heard that NYC Mesh is free Internet.
 Is that true?

 NYC Mesh costs money and time to operate and maintain.
-We don't demand a monthly fee like a commercial Internet Service Provider, but we rely on recurring monthly donations from our members maintain and expand our network.
+We don’t require anyone to contribute, but we rely on recurring monthly donations from our community to maintain and expand our network.

 <font size="3"> <a href="#top">&#8598; Back to top</a> </font>

-### <a name="obligations"></a>What are my obligations as an NYC Mesh community member?
+### <a name="obligations"></a>What are my obligations as a member of the NYC Mesh community?

-By joining the mesh you are obliged to share and extend the mesh in the same way that it was shared with you.
+By joining the Mesh you are obliged to share and extend the Mesh in the same way that it was shared with you.
 At a minimum, this requires providing power to your rooftop router so that other members can connect to it.
 (It uses less power in a whole day than it takes to lightly toast a slice of bread).
 We may also request access to your rooftop after the initial installation in order to upgrade the rooftop router infrastructure.
-You are not obligated to pay a monthly fee although we request a recurring donation if you can afford it, to help keep the network running and growing.
+You are not obligated to pay a monthly fee although we suggest a recurring donation if you can afford it to help keep the network running and growing.

 <font size="3"> <a href="#top">&#8598; Back to top</a> </font>

 ### <a name="volunteer"></a>How can I volunteer?
 What if I don’t know anything about networking?

 NYC Mesh welcomes people with diverse skill sets and from all backgrounds.
 Many of our volunteers started without any technical background.
-Join as at our monthly [meetup](https://www.meetup.com/nycmesh/) or reach out to us on [slack](https://slack.nycmesh.net/) to start a conversation about how you can contribute to our community.
+Join us at our monthly [meetup](https://www.meetup.com/nycmesh/) or reach out to us on [slack](https://slack.nycmesh.net/) to start a conversation about how you can contribute to our community.
 You can also read about some ways to help [here](/help).

 <font size="3"> <a href="#top">&#8598; Back to top</a> </font>

 ### <a name="neighbors"></a>I have neighbors who would also like to join NYC Mesh.
 Can we get connected together?

 Yes!
 We prioritize installs for entire buildings and set up high-bandwidth point-to-point connections with dedicated hardware.
-If your building would like this dedicated service please email us, reach out to us on [slack][], send us an email at install@nycmesh.net or call us directly at (646) 727-0866.
-Using this service can replace your current ISP for very large buildings.
+If your building would like this dedicated service please email us, reach out to us on [Slack][], send us an email at install@nycmesh.net or call us directly at (646) 727-0866.

 <font size="3"> <a href="#top">&#8598; Back to top</a> </font>